rillki/ymt/README.md

-# tym
+# YTM
-TYM - Track Your Money
+Your Money Tracker